 Scott Chisholm is an Associate with the firm.
 His responsibilities include design, production management, and construction administration.
 He recently completed work on 45 Province Street, a new commercial high-rise residential tower in the Ladder District of downtown Boston.
-Currently, Mr. Chisholm is leading our team on the new mixed-use development in Boston’s Fenway neighborhood at The Viridian, 1282 Boylston Street, and was a Senior Project Manager for the Class of 1953 Commons dining hall renovation at Dartmouth College, and Parcel 6 at Channel Center in Boston's Innovation District.
+Currently, Mr. Chisholm is leading our team on the new mixed-use development in Boston’s Fenway neighborhood, The Viridian at1282 Boylston Street.
+He was a Senior Project Manager for the Class of 1953 Commons dining hall renovation at Dartmouth College, and Parcel 6 at Channel Center in Boston's Innovation District.
 Prior to joining Bruner/Cott, Mr. Chisholm worked on a Federal Courthouse, several corporate centers, and as a Project Architect for four years in Sapporo, Japan.
 Mr. Chisholm received his Bachelor of Science in Architecture from the State University of New York in Buffalo.

 As an Associate with Bruner/Cott, Mr. Guditz has extensive experience in the restoration and adaptive use of historic structures of both local and national significance.
 He has managed a wide range of high profile preservation projects in Boston including the Hatch Memorial Shell, the Wang Center for the Performing Arts, the Christian Science Publishing House, as well as the Nott Memorial at Union College and the U.S. Federal Courthouse and Post Office in Old San Juan, Puerto Rico.
 Mr. Guditz is currently the Preservation/Technical Manager for the School of Law renovation and addition at Boston University; and the Richard A. and Susan F. Smith Campus Center at Harvard University (in association with Hopkins Architects); and the renovation of 808 Memorial Drive in Cambridge, MA.
 He received a Bachelor of Architecture and a Bachelor of Science from RPI, and a Master of Arts in Preservation Studies from Boston University.